MicrosoftDocs/msteams-docs/msteams-platform/bots/bot-basics-xyz.md

         )
      ```
      ---
-1. **Channel restored**: The `channelRestored` event is sent to your bot, whenever a channel that was previously deleted is restored in a team where your bot is already installed in the `Team` scope.
+1. **Channel restored**: The `channelRestored` event is sent to your bot, whenever a channel that was previously deleted is restored in a team where your bot is already installed in the `Team` scope.</br>
    The following code shows an example of channel restored event:

    # [C#](#tab/dotnet4)